scuzzydude/asimov/asimov.md

 Or the breakfast club party in Chengdu or Manilla or wherevera, time of day is a state of mind.
 You have a neighborhood crew that gets together on game day and has a party, maybe a high roller funds a trip to Texas for a home stretch for a group of the responsible party-ers.
 The OGs are the high rollers, the rest of the crew is a lottery, or a merit-based system based on responsibility.

 ### Scoot of Whatevera

 I got all kinds of ideas.
-I'm building a dynasty here, I'm not giving it all away.
+I'm building a dynasty.
+I'm not giving it all away.

 I'm optimizing for the fans and screaming kids, that will have the biggest impact Rockets-Nation can have on the game.
 You could Scoot a Team and optimize for high ticket prices and media deals and you can set your currency holding limits very high so you can stockpile cash to fund free agency.
-You can set it up as an exclusive and limit Scoot, so you have a very small pool of very powerful people who run your Scoot and they do whatever they hell they want to or they bow to a billionaire king.
+You can set it up as an exclusive and limited Scoot, so you have a very small pool of very powerful people who run your Scoot and they do whatever they hell they want or bow to a billionaire king.
 You just can't sell the team, it doesn't belong to you anymore, and you must conduct your system of governance according to a very flexible protocol.
 I think the value to community outweighs all else and optimizing on that will lead to the greater glory.
-If you do it as a Scoot, it's a measure of the value you create.
+As a Scoot of Team, it's a measure of the value you create.
 Brands can be genius generationally, but positive values are legendary, multi-generational and can provide wealth for centuries.
 They are high value leverage for the future.
 The heroes we choose are important.
 Our heroes set the baseline for ourselves, for the standards we must live up to.

 []{#_Scoot_of_Special .anchor}Houston, we don't need to wait on protocol or funding or testing to get started with building the value.
 You get your people together and stake a responsibility for an idea, and you decide how you govern yourself.
 And then just get it done.